 Keep in mind that both chia and hemp can be consumed whole, while flax seeds must be ground to get the full benefit.

-To make life easier for wellness pros, we have added a done-for-you Thyroid Health meal plan to That Clean Life for Business.
-The meal plan includes:
+To make life easier for health professionals, we have added a done-for-you Thyroid Health Program including:

 - 7 days of meal and snacks

 - all 5 of these thyroid-supportive foods (plus even more!)